 According to this article on the Reuters website on December 18th the heavy camera and lighting gear was carried to the top of the temple using a pulley system and a guard protected the equipment with a shotgun for four nights in return for a six-pack of beer!
 The interior of the Rebel base was actually filmed at Cardington Air Establishment in Bedfordshire, England with the additional helping of a matte painting.

-If you thought thirteen seconds in ‘Star Wars‘ was short then thats nothing when compared to the three seconds which it is on screen for in the James Bond movie ‘Moonraker‘ (1979).
+If you thought nineteen seconds in ‘Star Wars‘ was short then that`s nothing when compared to the three seconds which it`s on screen for in the James Bond movie ‘Moonraker‘ (1979).
 007 travels through the Amazon in search of villain Hugo Drax’s lair, encountering Jaws and other henchmen along the way, before he discovers it supposedly at Temple I at Gran Plaza (as seen in the screenshot below) though the interior shots were filmed in the studio.

-Across from Temple I is Temple II and despite not being able to climb them (due to people tumbling to their death in the past) they were still awesome to just look at.
-Beneath the two Temple II pictures below are some photos of other ruined structures as well as the active wildlife in the 16 sq km central area.
+Across from Temple I is Temple II and, despite not being able to climb them (due to people tumbling to their death in the past), they were still awesome to just look at.
+Pictured below are some photos of other ruined structures as well as the active wildlife in the 16 sq km central area.